statbid/shopping-feed-analyzer/README.md

 # Google Shopping Feed Analyzer

-The **Google Shopping Feed Analyzer** is an open-source tool that we aim to develop to help e-commerce businesses ensure their product data feeds are optimized for Google Shopping campaigns.
-This tool will provide in-depth analysis of product data, checking for common issues like missing attributes, incorrect formatting, and spelling mistakes.
-By identifying these issues, we aspire to enable merchants to maintain high-quality feeds, resulting in improved ad performance, increased visibility, and more profitable campaigns.
+The **Google Shopping Feed Analyzer** is an open-source tool designed to help e-commerce businesses optimize their product data feeds for Google Shopping campaigns.
+This tool performs in-depth analysis of product data, identifying issues like missing attributes, incorrect formatting, and spelling mistakes.
+With this tool, merchants can improve feed quality, resulting in enhanced ad performance, increased visibility, and more profitable campaigns.

 ## About StatBid

-Since 2015, StatBid has focused on helping merchants grow their profit through search.
-We are passionate about building community and fostering peer learning, believing that cooperation and shared growth benefit everyone.
+Since 2015, StatBid has been committed to helping merchants grow their profits through search.
+We are passionate about building community and fostering peer learning, believing that shared growth benefits everyone.
 By sharing this project publicly, we aim to contribute to the collective knowledge of the industry, reduce wasted ad spend, and improve productivity.

 ## Table of Contents